Frequently Asked Questions

 What are the prerequisites?

-- Human Anatomy (BIO 227/228) and Human Physiology (BIO 229/230) with a minimum of 8 credit hours, both require lab. **Please note, Anatomy and Physiology I and II courses are acceptable, but not offered at MSU.
+- Human Anatomy (BIO 227/228) and Human Physiology (BIO 229/230), minimum of 4 credit hours each, both require lab. **Please note, Anatomy and Physiology I and II courses are acceptable, but not offered at MSU.

-- College Chemistry (CHE 111 or 201) or Physics with lab (no introduction courses) with a minimum of 4-5 credit hours
+- College Chemistry (CHE 111 or 201) or Physics with lab (no introduction courses); minimum of 4 credit hours

-- Lifespan/Developmental Psychology (PSY 260) 3 credit hours
+- Lifespan/Developmental Psychology (PSY 260), minimum 3 credit hours

 Which bachelor’s degree should I have prior to acceptance?